-The Group does not have any formal bonus scheme in place, and the 2017 bonus was a one-off payment.
+The Group does not have any formal bonus scheme in place.
 The Group does not have any ongoing commitment to pay bonuses.

 Long-term incentive

 Long-term Incentives (LTI) may be provided to key management personnel in the form of options over ordinary shares of the Company.
 LTI are considered to promote continuity of employment and provide additional incentive to recipients to increase shareholder wealth.
 Options may only be issued to Directors subject to approval by shareholders in general meeting.